 This site is dedicated to the miniatures, box sets, paint 'n' plays, blister packs, and other related products produced for the Dungeon Dwellers line by Heritage USA.
-Heritage USA was a miniatures and gaming company that was created by the merger of two companies; Heritage Models (owned by Jim Oden and Cleve Burton) and Custom Cast (owned by Duke Seifried; aka Uncle Duke) in 1977.
-The Dungeon Dwellers line began production in the later months of 1979 (showing up in dealer catalogs in the winter of 1980), and continued production until the business closed in the summer of 1982.
+Heritage USA was a miniature and gaming company created by the merger of two companies; Heritage Models (owned by Jim Oden and Cleve Burton) and Custom Cast (owned by Duke Seifried, aka Uncle Duke) in 1977.
+The Dungeon Dwellers line began production in the later months of 1979 (showing up in dealer catalogs in the winter of 1980).
+It continued production until the business closed in the summer of 1982.

-This site was started as a means to provide information, acquire more knowledge, and to preserve the history of the Heritage Dungeon Dwellers line.
+This site was started to provide information, acquire more knowledge, and preserve the history of the Heritage Dungeon Dwellers line.
 It has been 10 years since our last revamp, and we hope you enjoy the new look!
 This update is also user friendly to those using mobile devices.
 The descriptions below will help you navigate to your area of interest:

-The "Green Box Sets" area has information on all the early Dungeon Dwellers Box Sets; including the miniatures, painting guides, and other items related to the contents of these sets.
+The "Green Box Sets" area has information on all the early Dungeon Dwellers Box Sets, including the miniatures, painting guides, and other items related to these sets' contents.

-The "White Box Sets" area has information on all the later produced Dungeon Dwellers Box Sets; including the miniatures, painting guides, and other items related to the contents of these sets.
+The "White Box Sets" area has information on all the later produced Dungeon Dwellers Box Sets, including the miniatures, painting guides, and other items related to these sets' contents.

-The "Blisters" area deals with all of the blisters packs that were available; this includes the painted, unpainted blister packs, and painted Red Box sets (as they apply to the Dungeon Dwellers line).
+The "Blisters" area deals with all of the blisters packs available; this includes the painted, unpainted blister packs and painted Red Box sets (as they apply to the Dungeon Dwellers line).

-The "Interviews" area includes a question and answer discussion with many of the people who worked at Heritage back in the day.
+The "Interviews" area includes a question and answers discussion with many of the people who worked at Heritage back in the day.
 The current list includes David Helber, Howard Barasch, and Duke Seifried.

 Lastly, the "Museum" area includes photos from my collection of Dungeon Dwellers figures, artwork, molds, catalogs, and other Heritage USA / Dungeon Dwellers memorabilia.